SophiaTangHart/SophiaTangHart/README.md

 - 👀 I’m interested in AI/ML and data science/analytics.

+- 🌱 My most recent project, GenAI - Recipe Recommendation with Ingredient Data Base for Optimization is my Capstone Project of the Google x Kaggle GenAI Intensive Course that a quater of a million developers dailed in, April 2025.
-- 🌱 For my projects below, I've completed 4 projects in chronological order during my Data Science Certificate Program at UC Berkeley, 2021-2022: Breast Cancer Classification, COVID-19 and Race, Bank Loan Risk, and Wildfires Detection.
+- 4 projects I did during my Data Science Professional Certificate Program at UC Berkeley, 2021-2022: Breast Cancer Classification, COVID-19 and Race, Bank Loan Risk, and Wildfires Detection.
-- I've been participating in these Women in Data Science (WiDS) Datathon projects in the last two years.
+- 2 projects were from my Women in Data Science (WiDS) Datathon.
 Climate Change: Developed adaptation forecast using advanced machine learning in Python, XGBoost and LightGBM models; ranked top 20% of 2,000 global participants in WiDS Datathon 2023.
 Health Equity: Predicted total days to diagnose metastatic TNBC breast cancer using real-world data to identify patients under inequitable treatments using Python, Deep Learning, TensorFlow-Keras, and kNNImputer; ranked top 25% of 1,600 global participants in WiDS Datathon 2024, #2.

 - 📫 I can be reached at sophia.t.hart@gmail.com.